tilln/jmeter-wssecurity/README.md

 Suppose a sampler generates a main sample with an attachment sub-sample "somecontentid (text/xml)" but does not set the Content-ID header.
 Using the property value `jmeter.wssecurity.findAttachmentsBySampleLabel=(.*) \(.*\)` this sub-sample will be identified based on the first matcher group "somecontentid".

-#### Limitations/Known Issues

-[XOP attachments](https://www.w3.org/TR/xop10/) are not currently supported and will result in validation failures if included in signature or encryption.

 Troubleshooting
 ---------------